sajantanand/Rifteroid/README.md

 Open Hand: Reset position of the ship
 Move arm left/right/up/down: change orientation of the ship

-Oculus: move head left/right/up/down to change camera orientation
+Oculus: move head left/right/up/down to change the camera orientation